 Disputed Invoices

-Subject to section 11.28, if a Shipper disputes any invoiced amount under section 11.18 (Invoice Dispute), that Shipper shall, within 10 Business Days from the date it received the invoice, notify First Gas in writing identifying the amount in dispute and giving full reasons for the dispute (Invoice Dispute Notice).
+Subject to section 11.27, if a Shipper disputes any invoiced amount (Invoice Dispute), that Shipper shall, within 10 Business Days from the date it received the invoice, notify First Gas in writing identifying the amount in dispute and giving full reasons for the dispute (Invoice Dispute Notice).
 The disputing Shipper shall pay the undisputed portion of the invoice.
 If the Invoice Dispute has not been resolved by negotiation between the Parties within 10 Business Days of First Gas receiving the Invoice Dispute Notice, section 18 will apply.

-In the absence of any manifest error, a Shipper shall pay the invoiced amount in full in accordance with section 11.26 without any deduction or set-off of any kind.
+In the absence of any manifest error, a Shipper shall pay the invoiced amount in full in accordance with section 11.25 without any deduction or set-off of any kind.